vipinanandcpp/hypergo/BACKLOG.md

 - [x] Create git project - Hypergo
 - [x] Add gitignore
 - [x] Black and other linters
+- [x] fix mypy types
-- [ ] fix mypy types - add compound types to types.py (try the ai coding solution brad suggested - not phind, the other one)
+- [ ] add compound types to types.py (try the ai coding solution brad suggested - not phind, the other one)
 - [x] remove execution logic from (what should be a passive) message class
 - [x] Organize project and breakup files, create library
-- [ ] Deploy into Azure
+- [x] Deploy into Azure
 - [ ] Eliminate all link dependencies (example SecretsManager) from sdk (provide a secretsmanager interface in the sdk and then use that interface in the secretsmanager implementation)
         - have the secretsmanager inherit from dict
 - [ ] Add additional message metadata to datastructures